armc23/docker-lamp/README.md

         curl http://localhost:8080/users/get.php

-  In order to add a new entry into database use the folowing command.
+  In order to add a new entry into database use the following command.

         curl -H "Content-Type: application/json" -X POST -d '{"name":"mkyong"}' http://[your_host_ip]:8080/users/add.php